I’m sitting at McDonald’s as the Macy’s Thanksgiving parade blares behind me on the television.

 Looking for a way to give thanks?

 If you read this blog, you have already given me a gift.
 Thank you.
-As a token of my gratitude, please download this free eBook (if you haven’t already done so):
+As a token of my gratitude, please download this free eBook: Wrecked for the Ordinary: A Manifesto for Misfits by clicking here.

-If you have any trouble downloading it, email me, and I’ll make sure you get a copy.
-And be sure to tell your friends about it.
-If you’re on twitter, use this handy-dandy button: Tweet
+Be sure to tell your friends.
+If you're on twitter, use this handy-dandy button: Tweet

-What’s on your gratitude list?
-Feel free to share in the comments below or link to your own post.
+What's on your gratitude list?
+Share in the comments.